PrasadP27/SpiderMan/README.md

 # Spider-Man website

-This is the basic Spider-Man website build with HTML, CSS and Javascript just for fun.
+This is the basic website of the spiderman made with HTML, CSS and JavaScript which shows the history, villians and many more things about Spider-man.

 ## Languages used